hardwario/bc-website/content/projects/haloween-pumpkin-with-motion-detection.en.md

 * Click Start pairing button
 * Power up the Core Module by plugging DC Adapter to the Power Module
 * The device will appear in the table
-* Don't forget to stop apiring by clicking Stop pairing
+* Don't forget to stop pairing by clicking Stop pairing

 ## Step 5: Add Function
 Open Node-RED in the Playground or Raspberry Pi and import the flow from this link in the Menu > Import > Clipboard.
 Do not forget to hit "Deploy" in the top right corner to apply the changes.